cu-mkp/research-teaching-companion/content/resources/activity-sheets/_index.md

 ## Making and Knowing Assignments for Hands-on Process
 All Making and Knowing courses require students to keep records of their hands-on processes, reflections, and learning,  conceived as a combination of lab and field notes.
-- [Introduction to Field Notes](/resources/activity-sheets/introduction-fieldnotes/) - a full discussion of how the Making and Knowing Project asks students to record and reflect upon their hands-on work
+- [Introduction to Field Notes](/resources/activity-sheets/introduction-fieldnotes/) - a full discussion of how the Making and Knowing Project asks students to record and reflect upon their hands-on work.

 Making and Knowing courses also require projects of the students' own devising, assigned early in the term.
-- [Handout: Ideas, Resources, and Assignment Sheet for Hands-On Student Projects](/documents/pdf/SP24-Final-Projects_RTC-Version.pdf).
-Also in [docx](/documents/docx/SP24-Final-Projects_RTC-Version.docx) for editing and adapting to your own needs
+- Handout: [Ideas, Resources, and Assignment Sheet for Hands-On Student Projects](/documents/pdf/SP24-Final-Projects_RTC-Version.pdf).
+Also in [docx](/documents/docx/SP24-Final-Projects_RTC-Version.docx) for editing and adapting to your own needs.
-- See [Student Projects](/resources/student-projects/) for examples from Making and Knowing courses.
+- See [Student Projects](/resources/student-projects/) for projects created by students in Making and Knowing courses.